ysc06/AI-powered-inference-item-reviewer/README.md

 **1. Making AI output predictable**
 - The OpenAI model sometimes returned incomplete or messy results (missing choices, too-long stems, wrong formats).I had to add validation rules and cleanup logic to make sure every generated item met the required structure. <br>

-**2. Handling different item states**
+**2. Handling different item states** <br>
 - Each item can be pending, approved, rejected, or committed.
 Keeping these states consistent across the database, API, and frontend UI was harder than expected.
-I had to build a clean mapping so the backend and frontend always spoke the same “language.”
+I had to build a clean mapping so the backend and frontend always spoke the same “language.” <br>
-**3. Building similarity search with embeddings**
-The system detects duplicate or similar items using embeddings.This required:
--- caching embeddings so we don’t recompute them
+**3. Building similarity search with embeddings**  <br< The system detects duplicate or similar items using embeddings.This required:<br> -- caching embeddings so we don’t recompute them
 -- managing model downloads
 -- handling performance when comparing many items
-**4. Dockerizing the whole project**
+**4. Dockerizing the whole project** <br>
-- Running the backend, frontend, and database inside Docker introduced issues like:
+- Running the backend, frontend, and database inside Docker introduced issues like: <br>
 - fixing Python import paths
 - passing environment variables to Vite
 - setting up CORS correctly
 - making sure the SQLite database stays persistent **5.
-Showing long stimuli and text correctly in the UI** Some stimuli are long paragraphs.I had to handle:
+Showing long stimuli and text correctly in the UI** <br> Some stimuli are long paragraphs.I had to handle: <br>
 - formatting
 - escaping characters
 - avoiding broken layouts in the React frontend
-**6. Building a reviewer-friendly interface**
+**6. Building a reviewer-friendly interface** <br>
 - The UI needed clear status tabs, search, and clean item display.
 - Handling loading states, errors, and async API calls added complexity.
-**7. Ensuring the system is stable end-to-end** Because this is a full-stack + AI project, small issues in one layer often affected others.
+**7. Ensuring the system is stable end-to-end** <br> Because this is a full-stack + AI project, small issues in one layer often affected others.
 I learned to:
 - test each part separately